cdiadhiou/MCW-Machine-Learning/Hands-on lab/HOL step-by step - Machine Learning.md

 Duration: 60 minutes

 In this exercise, you will create a model that predicts battery failure from time-series data using the visual interface to automated machine learning in an Azure Machine Learning workspace.
-You will deploy the best model to Azure Container Instances (ACI) and you will also perform batch scoring from a Databricks notebook.
+You will deploy the best model to Azure Container Instances (ACI), and you will also perform batch scoring from a Databricks notebook.

 ### Task 1: Create an automated machine learning experiment